Kids in the City

 • Saturday and Sunday, 12 pm – 6 pm

-• You can suggest other preferable time, including week days
+• You can suggest other preferable times, including weekdays

 Other information:

 • Museum for Children is located on the ground floor of the Ethnographic Museum.
-There are 7 spacious rooms dedicated for kids (they can play with special installations, participate in arts & crafts workshops).
+There are 7 spacious rooms dedicated to kids (they can play with special installations, and participate in arts & crafts workshops).

 • Be ready to spend there about 2 hours.